Feds seek money in Nassar’s prison account for restitution

 The Washington Post first disclosed the filing, more than a month after reporting that the prisons bureau lets inmates keep unlimited amounts of money in their accounts and effectively shields much of it from collection.

-The Associated Press could not immediately determine if Nassar has a lawyer to respond to prosecutors’ request.
+The Associated Press could not determine if Nassar has a lawyer to respond to prosecutors’ request.

+Last week, the Justice Department asked the warden of the prison in Florida where Nassar is housed to prevent him from spending money until the judge rules.
+The prisons bureau did not immediately respond to a message seeking comment.

 Copyright 2021 The Associated Press.
 All rights reserved.